College Packing List: A Realistic Guide on What to Bring and What to Skip

 ❑ Dishes & utensils

-Some of what to bring to college was listed in earlier sections and that’s because some items are debatable.
+Some of these things were listed in earlier sections and that’s because some items are debatable.
 Some students might want to have them and some will find them completely unnecessary.

 The reasoning for skipping this stuff…